nxdinh94/practice-git-rebase/README.md

 ## Step-04: Push changes to the new branch B. The below command will create a new branch B as well remotely
     git push origin B

+i created a branch named [xuan_dinh_branches] at [basic_calculator] commit and then i push a commit named "add scss". when main branch have a new commit, i intergrate it into my [xuan_dinh_branches]